SoapCode/UCompile/README.md

 Tested in Unity3D on:
 * Windows 8,8.1,10.
 *
 For general troubleshooting / support, please use the zenject subreddit or the zenject google group.
 If you have found a bug, you are also welcome to create an issue on the github page, or a pull request if you have a fix / extension.
-You can also follow @Zenject on twitter for updates.
-Finally, you can also email me directly at sfvermeulen@gmail.com
+You can also follow  on twitter for updates.
+Finally, you can also email me directly at

+work in progress on readme